Info for

 Mathematical, Physical and Natural Sciences

-Dean: Prof. Maurizio Paolini
+Dean: Prof. Claudio Giannetti

 Galileo said that "the universe is written in mathematical language".
 It is a wonderful mystery that makes mathematics the ideal tool for understanding the world

-I believe that the contemporary university, while it has the duty to collaborate for the advancement of the sciences and to follow the methodology required by each of them, must never put in second place what requires the recognition of its primacy, that is, man, the human person, the world of spirituality
+I believe that the contemporary university, while it has the duty to collaborate for the progress of the sciences and to follow the methodology required by each of them, must never put in second place what requires the recognition of its primacy, that is, man, the human person, the world of spirituality

 Father Agostino Gemelli, Founder of Università Cattolica